TheNinth7/evcc-garmin/docs/README.md

 ### Multiple Sites (with Glance)

-If you have multiple site configured and open the widget from the glance, you'll start into a carousel with the sites.
-At the top of each view, the widget will display the site title (due to limited space the first nine characters only).
+If you have multiple sites configured and launch the widget from the glance, you'll enter a carousel displaying the sites.
+The site title appears at the top of each view, limited to the first nine characters due to space constraints.

-For sites with detail views, an arc indicates the **select button** to be pressed to reach those.
-If the devices support it also a **tap** or **swipe left** on the touch screen will open the specialized views.
-A press of the **back button** will return to the main view of the site.
+For sites with detail views, an arc indicates the select button to press for access.
+If supported by the device, a tap or swipe left on the touchscreen can also open these specialized views.
+Pressing the back button will return to the site's main view.

 <table>
   <tr>